zoghbi-a/site/codes.md

 Documentations of the codes is usually embedded within the code.
 From time to time, I write short posts to highlight useful features:

 - [aztools](#aztools): A collection of python tools for spectral/timing of X-ray data.
+- [fqlag](#fqlag): A python library for modeling time series (light curves) to measure the Fourier frequency-dependent power and time lags using Gaussian Porcesses.
 - [xspec_emcee](#xspec_emcee): Affine Invariant Markov chain Monte Carlo (MCMC) Ensemble sampler in XSPEC
 - [azTcl](#aztcl): Spectral modeling scripts in tcl to run inside [xspec](https://heasarc.gsfc.nasa.gov/xanadu/xspec/)
 - [gr](#gr): Ray tracing code in the curved space-time of for General Relativity